CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Experimental Evaluations

-Towards answering \textbf{Q3}, we trained two policies with the \MethodName dataset to analyze the impact of model architecture on downstream instruction following capabilities: \ModelName and ResNet+FiLM.
-Following LeLaN ~\cite{hirose24lelan}, the language encoder is a frozen CLIP model, and therefore no models with large-scale pre-training are fine-tuned on the \MethodName dataset.
-Due to a larger capacity and a better pre-trained backbone, \ModelName demonstrates better, more consistent performance in all tasks.
-The ResNet + FiLM policy struggled with more complex language instructions, but was steerable in tasks that could be reduced to simple object navigation or atomic commands.
-As \MethodName generates diverse language labels, a high-capacity model to make full use of those labels.
+For \textbf{Q4}, we train a policy using ResNet + FiLM (instead of PaliGemma) with \MethodName to analyze the impact of architecture on instruction-following.
+This architecture is representative of policies used in many prior works~\citep{octo_2023, hirose24lelan}.
+Following LeLaN~\citep{hirose24lelan}, the language encoder is a frozen CLIP model. \ModelName (using a VLM backbone) exhibits better performance in all tasks (\cref{fig:architecture_ablation_results}).
+The ResNet + FiLM policy struggled with complex instructions, but was steerable in tasks that could be reduced to object navigation or atomic commands.
+As \MethodName generates diverse language, a high-capacity model is needed to make full use of it.